KrisRafael/ProjectDreamer/README.md

 ## Future Improvements

-For future iterations, I plan to explore styling solutions like SASS, Bootstrap, or Tailwind CSS, along with integrating AI functionalities.
+For future iterations, I plan to explore styling solutions like SASS, Bootstrap or Tailwind CSS, along with integrating AI functionalities.
 I'd like to add more features.

-##Web
+## Web
 https://dream-edit.netlify.app/
+Webside is write in Czech language

 ## Contact